deephdc/deep-docs/source/user/howto/develop-model.rst

 This step deals with the most interesting phase in Machine Learning i.e. modelling.
 The most important thing is located in ``deep_api.py`` containing DEEP entry point implementations.
-DEEP entry points are defined using :ref:`API methods <user/overview/api:Methods>`.
+DEEP entry points are defined using :ref:`API methods <user/overview/api:1.
+Define the API methods for your model>`.
 You don't need to implement all of them, just the ones you need.
 ::